 The Federal Government has put together a tool for you to test your eligibility here.
 It will also help you to find a clinic or doctor to book in with if you choose to get the vaccine.

 What should I do to prepare?

-First things first, book your appointment!
-You will also need to make sure your details are all up to date through medicare.
+First things first, you’ll need to book your appointment!
+You will also need to make sure your details are all up to date through Medicare.
 Make sure you don’t attend your appointment if you are feeling unwell, and talk to your doctor if you are feeling worried or unsure.
 This leaflet provides more information on how you can prepare.

 Getting your digital vaccination certificate

-Some employers and venues are requesting proof of vaccination and this might become more mainstream as more and more people get vaccinated.
+Some employers and venues are requesting proof of vaccination before you can come to work, or enter a business.
 If you have MyGov, your medicare will show you COVID-19 vaccine status.
 This article walks you through the process of finding your digital certificate, and what to do if you don’t have the medicare app set up or access to medicare.